Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

   fill the *Ob Family* field with the *common prefix* of your "font" objects.

-Now, each time a char in your text matches the *suffix part* of a "font" object's name, this object is duplicated on this char. *The original chars remain visible*.
+Now, each time a char in your text matches the *suffix part* of a "font" object's name, this object is duplicated on this char.
+The original chars remain visible.
 The objects are duplicated so that their center is positioned at the *lower right corner* of the corresponding chars.